How Much Does Underpinning Cost in 2025?

 Professional rendering typically costs around £2,500 to £4,500 for a smooth render or up to £6,500 for pebble-dash rendering.
 Of course, this will depend on the size of your home and the area that requires rendering.

-The total cost of subsidence repairs will depend on several factors, including:
+The total cost of subsidence repairs will depend on several other factors, including:

-If you just have a small amount of subsidence on one wall, then this will cost much less than fixing subsidence on an entire home.
+- Size of Property/Wall - This plays a significant role in determining the cost, as if you only have a small amount of subsidence on one specific wall, this will cost much less than fixing an entire home.

 The labour cost for subsidence repairs will normally depend on the methods used as some are more complicated than others.